NottsCSS/Coding-with-p5.js-Workshop/README.md

 **Tada !**

 Now, you might be thinking that drawing with code is good and all, but is it all it can do?
-This is where *Events*.comes in.
+This is where *Events* comes in.

 ## Events in p5.js